FusionFuzz/FusED/README.md

-# FusED Introduction
+# FusED
-This repo consists of the source code for FusED and the demos of its found fusion errors
+This repo consists of the source code for FusED and the examples of the fusion errors it has found.

 ## Fusion Error Examples